Ian lashes South Carolina as Florida's death toll climbs | Science-Environment

 After the heaviest of the rainfall blew through Charleston, Will Shalosky examined a large elm tree in front of his house that had fallen across his downtown street.
 He noted the damage could have been much worse.

-“If this tree has fallen a different way, it would be in our house,” Shalosky said.
-“It's pretty scary, pretty jarring.”
-In North Carolina, heavy rain bands and winds crept into the state Friday afternoon.
-Gov. Roy Cooper warned residents to be vigilant, given that up to 8 inches (20.3 centimeters) of rain could fall in some areas, with high winds.
+"If this tree has fallen a different way, it would be in our house," Shalosky said.
+"It's pretty scary, pretty jarring."
+Ian's heavy rains and winds crossed into North Carolina on Friday evening.
+Gov. Roy Cooper warned residents to be vigilant, given that up to 8 inches (20.3 centimeters) of rain could fall in some areas.

 "Hurricane Ian is at our door.
 Expect drenching rain and sustained heavy winds over most of our state," Cooper said.
 "Our message today is simple: Be smart and be safe."
 In Washington, President Joe Biden said he was directing "every possible action be taken to save lives and get help to survivors." ''It's going to take months, years to rebuild," Biden said.